ArtS/arts.github.com/index.md

     and to a very high level of quality.
 This meant we had dramatically reduced delivery timelines and minimal physical testing.
     <br/>
-    Art is one of the most intelligent and broadly skilled senior consultants I have worked with.
+    Art is one of the most intelligent and broadly skilled senior developer I have worked with.
 I recommend him whole heartedly and would work with him again in a nano second.
     </span>